openwisp/openwisp-utils/README.rst

 ``checkrst``
 ^^^^^^^^^^^^^

-Ensures all ReStructuredText files are according to guidelines of pypi.
+Checks the syntax of all ReStructuredText files to ensure they can be published on pypi or using python-sphinx.

 Settings
 --------